thousandbrainsproject/tbp.monty/docs/future-work/motor-system-improvements/model-based-policy-to-recognize-an-object-before-moving-on-to-a-new-object.md

 ---
-title: Model-based policy to recognize an object before moving onto a new object
+title: Model-Based Policy to Recognize an Object Before Moving onto a New Object
 ---

 When there are multiple objects in the world (including different parts of a compositional object), it is beneficial to recognize the object currently observed (i.e. converge to high confidence) before moving onto a new object.